vannut/oc-dev-protect/readme.md

 # WipProtect
-:eyes: Protect your new october instance from perky eyes before launch date.
+:eyes: Protect your new october project from perky eyes before launch date.

 When sharing your WIP with your client, you want only your client to be able to view your work.